Unanticipated Medical Challenge & Treatment Adventure

 We flew back to Chiangmai on the 9th May for recovery over the weeks and months that followed.
 So medical treatments in Thailand are great.
 No worries to be taken care of here.
 I have never been a quitter and don’t intend to start now – so onward with this battle.
 I had the plan that PCa was only a temporary hobby.

 A lot of men don’t seem to discuss their disease and treatment openly for some reason?
 It’s not something to be shy or secret about our ashamed of from my perspective.
 Many men – both every day and famous – have survived this disease and the journey through curative treatment.
 I intend to follow them.
 The treatment side-effects are understood (and are gross) and I think the worst part of this whole mess because of the potential impact on the quality of life.
 But better crappy side effects than the other option – live for today as they say….!

-My partner Ace and my kids were tremendous to me on this private journey and without their help it would be a far greater struggle.
+My partner Ace and my kids were tremendous to me on this private journey and without their help, it would be a far greater struggle.
 I am sure the ongoing recovery phase will also be interesting!
 To date, the recovery after 3 months is going well with almost complete control of the bladder.
 Other things are a work in progress.
-December 2016 and routine blood tests are monitoring my PSA – another trip to the Urologist is due in January 2017 for progress review.
+December 2016 and routine blood tests are monitoring my PSA – another trip to the Urologist is due in January 2017 for a progress review.

 I decided to write about this so my friends and others have an awareness of this challenge and speaking about it is also an awareness piece and my attempt to highlight it for other men out there – one just never knows without screening tests.